 techUK monitors closely the developments of the ongoing Safe Harbour / Privacy shield negotiations.

-Key priorities for techUK's Data Protection Group in 2017 are:
+Key priorities for techUK's Data Protection Group are:

 - Implementation of the General Data Protection Regulation and the Data Protection Bill

 - Ensuring data flows between the UK and EU continue post-Brexit